lyndon025/playtested/src/content/article/2023-04-06-predict-your-enemys-movements-or-get-bumped-and-hit-trying--first-impressions---bump-supe.md

 ---
-title: "Predict your enemy’s movements, or get bumped and hit trying | First Impressions - BUMP!
-Superbrawl"
+author: lyndonguitar
+category: Review
-description: "BUMP!
+description: BUMP!
 Superbrawl’s concept is simple.
 Predict the enemies movements, one turn, one hero at a time and win the match.
-Either by scoring higher or knocking their heroes out, every match is very exciting and satisfying to win."
+Either by scoring higher or knocking their heroes out, every match is very exciting and satisfying to win.
+featured: false
 pubDate: 2023-04-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "bump!-superbrawl"]
+tags:
-featured: false
+- taptap
+- bump!-superbrawl
-thumb: "/images/reviews/2023-04-06-predict-your-enemys-movements-or-get-bumped-and-hit-trying--first-impressions---bump-supe-0.avif"
+thumb: /images/reviews/2023-04-06-predict-your-enemys-movements-or-get-bumped-and-hit-trying--first-impressions---bump-supe-0.avif
+title: Predict your enemy’s movements, or get bumped and hit trying | First Impressions
+  - BUMP!
+Superbrawl
 ---

 <div class="gallery">